UchihaItachiSama/netdevops-lab/phase-1/yaml-lab/Lab/README.md

 ## Challenge-6

-- Using EAPI & python script get the output of `show version` from all switches except `cvx01` and print it in YAML format.
+- Using EAPI & python script from all switches except `cvx01` and print the following `JSON` information in `YAML` format:
+  - Hostname
+  - Model
+  - Software Version
+  - System MAC Address
+  - LLDP Neighbors

+- Hint: convert JSON to YAML